brimdata/super/book/src/intro.md

 Putting JSON into a relational table &mdash; whether adding a JSON or variant column to a relational table or performing schema inference that does not always work &mdash; is like putting a square peg in a round hole.
-SuperDB turns this approach _upside down_ where JSON and schema-constrained relational tables are simply special cases of the more general and holistic super-structured data model.
+SuperDB turns this status quo _upside down_ where JSON and schema-constrained relational tables are simply special cases of the more general and holistic super-structured data model.